 What makes clients leave their financial professional?

-A recent ThinkAdvisor article referred to a Nationwide survey “suggesting that the ability to counsel clients about Social Security may be a major factor in determining whether financial professionals keep, or lose, clients nearing retirement age.”
+A 2019 ThinkAdvisor article referred to a Nationwide survey “suggesting that the ability to counsel clients about Social Security may be a major factor in determining whether financial professionals keep, or lose, clients nearing retirement age.”
 The survey found that "76% of the advised near retirees said they are somewhat or extremely likely to switch financial professionals to maximize Social Security benefits."

 Were you aware of this?
 Many financial professionals may not grasp the importance prospects place on solving this particular problem.
 And therefore, could be missing out on a tremendous opportunity.

 Because the truth is, near retirees are making these decisions on their own and in some cases, regretting their decisions.
-In a recent study by MassMutual, “nearly 4 out of 10 respondents (38%) wished they filed later.”
+In a study by MassMutual, “nearly 4 out of 10 respondents (38%) wished they filed later.”
 They might have filed for Social Security early because of unforeseen circumstances like a health emergency, but regardless of the reasons, in almost all cases it points to a need for additional guidance on optimal Social Security claiming strategies.

 Meeting a demand of clients and prospective clients